-In this position ⇒ fig. 136 the ignition and the engine are OFF and the steering may be locked.
+In this position $\Rightarrow$ fig. 118 the ignition and the engine are OFF and the steering may be locked.

 For the Steering lock to operate without the ignition key, turn the steering wheel until it locks with an audible sound.
 You should always lock the steering wheel when you leave your vehicle.
-This will help prevent vehicle theft $\Rightarrow \triangle$ .
+This will help prevent theft of the vehicle $\Rightarrow \triangle$ .